Type Nerd & Design Educator

 :: 2016 ::

 “The Real Assignment” at The New School, part of a series of talks around design education by the authors of .
-Taking a Line for a Walk Hosted the first ever
+Taking a Line for a Walk As part of the My 2¢ series on Alphabettes.org, I wrote about the ubiquitous

 Alphabettes Live Variety Show at the Type Lab at Typographics in NYC.
 Read more about it or tune in.
 Create Upstate is an awesome design conference NY State.
 I served as one of the judges for the first